samdyzon/vapar-code-test/README.md

 # Setup Instructions

-You can use the VSCode `vpar.code-workspace` file to open the project using a multi-root workspace.
+You can use the VSCode `vapar.code-workspace` file to open the project using a multi-root workspace.
 I set up the repository to work natively with VSCode.

 Navigate to the project root directory in a terminal and run: